External Static Pressure Calculation Using Calculator

 What is a pressure drop?

-Pressure drop (also known as pressure loss) is essentially the “tax” that air or fluid has to pay as it moves through our system.
+Pressure drops (also known as pressure loss) is essentially the “tax” that air or fluid has to pay as it moves through our system.

 Technically, it is the reduction in static pressure as air flows through a duct, pipe, or other component.
 Think of it as friction and resistance fighting against the force of the fan or pump.